Pantagrueliste/ScrapingToolkit/README.md

 ### `MultiBookLinksExtractor`
 Some books on Wikisource are structured differently and contain multiple chapters.
 To help scraping each of these chapters, `MultiBookLinksExtractor` creates an additional list of links related to multi chapter books.
 Once this list is complete, you can add it the list created with `CreateLinksList`.
 This consolidated list of links will enable you to scrape all the contents of the category you initially chose.

+## `Gutenberg scraper`
+`Gutenberg scraper` enables you to download `.txt` versions of the books you want, while creating a `.csv` file with all the relevant information about your corpus (id, title, author, word count, etc).
+The books you want to download is defined in a `.json` file you can generate it using the [Gutendex](https://github.com/garethbjohnson/gutendex) web API.
+The advantage of this method, is that you can create ad-hoc lists, combining linguistic and chronological criteria.
+This is something that the search functionality of Gutenberg does not allow you to do, and which be particularly useful for scholars in the humanities.

 # Contributing
 Contributions to `MIAscraper` and `WikiScraper` and are welcome!
 If you would like to contribute, please fork the repository and submit a pull request with your changes.
 You can also submit bug reports or feature requests by creating an issue in the repository.